c0d3cisco/data-structures-and-algorithms/javascript/trees/tree-fizz-buzz/README.md

 The goal of this challenge was to write a function called fizz buzz tree that takes in a k-ary tree and returns a new k-ary.
 The new tree will instead have “Fizz” if the value of the original tree is divisible by 3, “Buzz” if divisible by 5, “FizzBuzz” if divisible by both 3 and 5,  or return number in string if not divisible by 3 or 5.

+## Collaboration

+For this code challenge, I collaborated with Justin Mathieu.

 ## Whiteboard Process

 ![Tree Whiteboard](../../../assets/UML_Challenge18.png)